dylanfisher/forest/README.md

 Delete `layouts/application.html.erb` to use Forest's layout.

-Update your ApplicationRecord to inherit from `Forest::ApplicationRecord`
+Update your ApplicationRecord to inherit from `Forest::ApplicationRecord`, or just delete the file.

 ```ruby
 class ApplicationRecord < Forest::ApplicationRecord